 As a five-point harness car seat, the Cosco Finale is suited for children between 30 and 65 pounds and 32 and 49 inches tall.
 You can also use the LATCH system up until your child is 50 pounds.
 For a high-back booster, the weight limit for the child is between 40 and 100 pounds and the height is for those between 43 and 52 inches tall, though the high-back booster is not FAA-approved without the internal harness.

-The car seat offers air flow vents, two cup holders, five shoulder strap positions and an upfront harness adjuster.
+The car seat offers air flow vents, two cup holders, harness covers and a machine-washable seat pad.

 There’s also an adjustable headrest, LATCH connector system and a removable cushion.